soukhova/Spatial-Availability-Measure/workshop/README.md

 measures were similar but for the scale, we would expect that ratio to be more or less constant.
 However, what we see is that the ratio of
-$S_i$ to $V_i$ indicates that in some cases accessibility is tens, hundreds, or even thousands of times biger than spatial availability.
+$S_i$ to $V_i$ indicates that in some cases accessibility is tens, hundreds, or even thousands of times greater than spatial availability.
 This suggests that $S_i$ is not simply a scaled-up version of $V_i$ but something different.